dave-thompson/qmk-modules/lumberjack/README.md

 1. Remove `KEYCODE_STRING_ENABLE = yes` from your rules.mk file.
 This will make your keycodes much harder to read, but will free ~1,850 bytes.
 1. Temporarily comment out parts of your keymap, like LED functionality, that you can live without until you're done debugging.

+### My Keycodes are Truncated
+By default, Lumberjack truncates keycodes over 15 characters long to fit them in the first column of logged output.
+You can increase the size of the first column by adding, e.g. `#define LUMBERJACK_KEYCODE_LENGTH 20` to your `config.h`.

 ### Some Deltas are Missing
 The timers measure up to a maximum of 60 seconds between keystrokes.
 Deltas greater than this are not reported.

 ### Some Keypresses are Reported as  "Not Tracked"
 Lumberjack tracks up to 10 simultaneous keypresses.
-If you press 11 keys simultaneously, the 11th keypress will be written to the console but instead of timing data you will see "Not Tracked" instead.
+If you press 11 keys simultaneously, the 11th keypress will still be written to the console but instead of timing data you will see "Not Tracked" instead.

 ### Some Keypresses are not Coloured
 To avoid being too busy, Lumberjack limits its palette to five colours.
 The same colour will never be allocated to more than one simultaneous keypress, meaning Lumberjack will only ever colour five keypresses at the same time.
 Any additional simultaneous keypresses will not be coloured.